A Sex Toy Reviewer's Ethical Code of Conduct

-How to join the Alliance of Independent Sex Toy Testers
+How other bloggers can join the Alliance of Independent Sex Toy Testers

 If you’d like to join, email sex toy tester alliance [at] gmail [dot] com.
 From there, we’ll have seven days to vote on whether to add you to the Alliance or not.

-There is a preference that the blogs have been up for at least one year and have at least 16 reviews published.
+- There is a preference that the blogs have been up for at least 1 year and have at least 16 reviews published.

 How can readers support Super Smash Cache?